novAggrey/tomato_defect_detection/README.md

 The project deals with importation of tomato plant leaf images and analyzes, predicts the status of the respective tomato plant whether it is in a healthy condition or there is any defect associated with it, then display the name of the defect and some few description of the defect predicted.

 ## DATASETS DESCRIPTION:
+The dataset may be found in kaggle.
+Click [here](https://www.kaggle.com/datasets/emmarex/plantdisease) to view the dataset.
+The chosen dataset for project was only for HEALTHY, LATE BLIGHT and SEPTORIA tomato plant leaf images.

 #### Healthy:
 - Is a tomato plant with no defects.